1. Are companies that have resumed operations required to ensure that their employees work from home?

 This is to limit employees’ exposure at the workplace.
 Return to the workplace can either be initiated by the employee and agreed upon with the employer, or directed by the employer.
 This will help to limit the number of workers exposed at the workplace at any point in time, and reduce crowding in common areas e.g. pantries, toilets, lifts.

 Work-from-home measures should be implemented in a sustainable manner that enables employees to maintain work-life harmony while continuing to meet business needs.
 The tripartite advisory on mental well-being at workplaces sets out practical guidance on measures that employers can adopt to support their employees’ mental well-being.

-Enforcement checks will be conducted and actions will be taken against business for non-compliances, including failure to ensure employees work-from-home for at least half their working time where possible.
+Enforcement checks will be conducted and actions will be taken against businesses for non-compliance.

-4. Is there a minimum % or number of workers that employers must place on work-from-home arrangements?
+2. Is there a minimum percentage or number of workers that employers must place on work-from-home arrangements?

 5. As most of my employees are either doing frontline work or fieldwork operations, it is not feasible for me to rearrange the work such that they can work-from-home.
 Will I be penalised for not providing such work arrangements?

 Employers must demonstrate the business or operational reasons why the workers working at the workplace are unable to work-from-home despite review and redesign of work processes.
 Our inspectors will assess the efforts put in by companies to implement work-from-home arrangements based on the practicality of whether the workers can work-from-home given the nature of the job.